Familial amyloid cardiomyopathy

+Familial amyloid cardiomyopathy (FAC), or transthyretin amyloid cardiomyopathy, also called ATTR-CM is a heart muscle disease.
+A misshapen protein, transthyretin, builds up in the heart.
+It can also affect the nerves and other parts of the body.
+The condition is potentially fatal and often underdiagnosed.
+It causes stiffening of the walls of the heart, especially affecting the left ventricle, leading to cardiomyopathy and eventually heart failure.

-Familial amyloid cardiomyopathy (FAC), or transthyretin amyloid cardiomyopathy (ATTR-CM) results from the aggregation and deposition of mutant and wild-type transthyretin (TTR) protein in the heart.
+The condition results from the aggregation and deposition of mutant and wild-type transthyretin (TTR) protein in the heart.
 TTR is usually circulated as a homo-tetramer—a protein made up of four identical subunits—however, in FAC populations, TTR dissociates from this typical form and misassembles into amyloid fibrils which are insoluble and resistant to degradation.
-Due to this resistance to degradation, when amyloid fibrils accumulate in the heart's walls, specifically the left ventricle, rigidity prevents the heart from properly relaxing and refilling with blood: this is called diastolic dysfunction which can ultimately lead to heart failure.
+Due to this resistance to degradation, when amyloid fibrils accumulate in the heart's walls, specifically the left ventricle, rigidity prevents the heart from properly relaxing and refilling with blood: this is called diastolic dysfunction, which can ultimately lead to heart failure.

 Types

 There are two types of ATTR-CM: Hereditary (hATTR-CM) and wild type (wATTR-CM).

 Both mutant and wild-type transthyretin comprise the aggregates because the TTR blood protein is a tetramer composed of mutant and wild-type TTR subunits in heterozygotes.
 Several mutations in TTR are associated with FAC, including V122I, V20I, P24S, A45T, Gly47Val, Glu51Gly, I68L, Gln92Lys, and L111M.
 One common mutation (V122I), which is a substitution of isoleucine for valine at position 122, occurs with high frequency in African-Americans, with a prevalence of approximately 3.5%.
 FAC is clinically similar to senile systemic amyloidosis, in which cardiomyopathy results from the aggregation of wild-type transthyretin exclusively.